How To Get Realistic Sounding Virtual Horn Sections

 Until I started producing my own horn parts I didn't know what the heck Doits were.
+They are those dramatic swells and falls that top horn sections use to give extra punch.
 All you need to know, with reference to creating really dynamic horns, is the section on the Session Horns™ control panel.
 It's ticked by default.

 You can replicate doits using velocity automation but it is in this area that Session Horns excels.